nicholasyao974/react-prep/4-React/README.md

 }
 ```

 You are looking at a functional react component!
-Instead of showing a web page in 1 file, we can render it in small "chunks" (or components).
+Instead of showing a web page in one file, we can render it in small "chunks" (or components).
 A component can contain other components, some of which can be repeated to build lists of items on the page.

 <br />